It’s that wonderful time of year again…where we all drink eggnog and sing merry songs as we reflect on the past and make plans for the future.

 That’s why I’m sharing this super-fast exercise to help you determine your End-of-Year Career Fulfillment Rating.
 It’s a very simple tool, but helpful nonetheless.
 (And by the way, this is something you can do anytime, even daily if you so desire, not just at the end of the year!)

-For those of you who completed the exercises in my free workbook (How Nourishing Is Your Career?) or the extended exercises in my Build Your Professional Development Plan e-workbook, this one is basically a “lite” version of those.
+For those of you who completed the exercises in my workbook, How Nourishing Is Your Career? (available in the Career Success Library) or the extended exercises in my Build Your Professional Development Plan e-workbook, this one is basically a “lite” version of those.
 It’s not nearly as comprehensive and it doesn’t require the same kind of in-depth self- reflection, but it’s a great jumping off point.
-It’s easy and fast and it starts the wheels turning.
+It’s easy and fast, and it starts the wheels turning.

 Here’s how it works: The goal is simply to rate your current career fulfillment using a scale from 1 to 10, where: